Autostadt: Visitors and attractions

-Autostadt attracts around 2 million visitors a year.
+attracts around 2 million visitors a year.
 It is very popular because of the ultra modern architecture it features in each building.
 Extensive use is made of water and vegetation between the pavilions and mounds of earth covered in grass are located in the grounds.
 Modern design is not just incorporated into the pavilions but also into the furniture such as benches and chairs.